andrija-djurovic/PDtoolkit/README.md

-So, from the validation results, we can conclude that slight decrease of AUC in application portfolio in comparison to development sample cannot be consider as statistically significant for significance level of 5%.
+So, from the validation results, we can conclude that slight decrease of AUC in application portfolio in comparison to development sample cannot be considered as statistically significant for significance level of 5%.
 Beside the discriminatory power, analysts are also interested in testing the predictive ability of PD model in use.
 For this validation procedure, hypothesis is that calibrated PDs are not underestimated,